Lu Märten: Political career

 In 1933, when Adolf Hitler came to power, many books were burned on 10 May in the Opernplatz in Berlin (as in other German cities), including the works of Märten.
-She was a member of the Reichsschrifttumskammer, but published nothing worth mentioning any more and was expelled in 1941.
+She was a member of the Reich Chamber of Literature, but published nothing worth mentioning any more and was expelled in 1941.
 From 1936 onwards it was very difficult for Märten to publish her socially critical texts.
 She had no choice but to write some film scripts.
 She also took the opportunity to finish her two-volume novel Yali, which remained unpublished.
 She received a small income by renting out her room and through support from Wilhelm Repsold.
 Despite the difficult circumstances, she remained true to her socio-political views.
 In 1940 she began writing again.
 She occasionally worked at the Prussian State Library and wrote industrial chronicles (company and production history).

 After the Second World War

 After 1945, she tried to build on previous successes, but did not succeed.
 Her critiques were considered outdated (frowned upon in the West, unorthodox in the East) and thus no longer relevant.
 While working in the Bund zur demokratischen Erneuerung Deutschlands, she reissued her Marxist Aesthetics for the Young Generation in 1949.
 It was to them (the young generation) that Lu Märten addressed a simply narrated didactic piece, Bürgermeister Tschech und seine Tochter, Erinnerungen an den Vormärz 1844.
 Lu Märten lived in West Berlin and participated in the cultural life of East Berlin until 1961.
 From 1949, she received an honorary pension from there in honour of her work.

 She last worked as an editor and helped to expand the Volksbücherei Steglitz.